iluvjava/Maths/AMATH 501/Vector Calculus/Surfaces Curvilinear.md

 $$\partial_u r = h_1\uvec{e}_1$$ $$\partial_v r = h_2\uvec{e}_2$$

-Using the fact that the coordiniates is curvilinear, we know that:
+Using the fact that the coordinates is curvilinear, we know that:

 $$
 \partial_v r \times \partial_u r = h_1h_2\uvec{e}_3